javigallego4/starter-hugo-academic/content/project/NBA/index.md

 ---
-title: NBA Analytics
+title: Predicting NBA MVP
-summary: In this project I'll predict the next NBA MVP.
-As the numbers definitely do not tell the whole story, the aim is to find out some interesting patterns of metrics and statistics that could contribute to the models.
+summary: Making predictions in sports is a very difficult task and is clouded in much uncertainty.
+As the numbers definitely do not tell the whole story, **the aim of this project** is to find out some interesting patterns of metrics and statistics that could contribute to the models.
 tags:
   - Machine Learning
   - Data Engineering